CARA-ch/emed-service-guide/docs/transactions/auth.md

 ### Technical user

+!!! warning "Under discussions"

+    The technical users access rules are still under discussion and may evolve.

-Technical users can publish documents, search and retrieve medication card documents if and only if the following two conditions are true:
+Technical users can publish documents, and may search and retrieve medication card documents if and only if the following two conditions are true:

 1. the TCU belongs to an organization that is whitelisted by the eMedication service.
 2. the patient has granted access to an organization that is part of the whitelisted organization.